Why I love Chinese chicken and broccoli

 Why do we use baking soda in Chinese chicken and broccoli?

 The baking soda causes a chemical reaction with the vinegar that’s in the sauce.
 That’s why we don’t add mix it together right away.
 But, when they do come together, they cause a foaming reaction that creates a light and airy sauce.
+I know it’s weird, but trust me, it works.

 Looking for other Asian inspired recipes?
 These are some of my favorites: